Sunday, February 15, 2026

 Here's a recap: Matthew marries Evaline in Lynchburg, VA, in 1847.
 They live in Richmond with their three children until Evaline dies following the birth of a daughter in May 1854.
 Six weeks later the baby dies.
 Matthew has an elaborate tomb constructed for Evaline in Richmond's Hollywood Cemetery.
 Matthew's mother, Hester Fringer Nace, dies in the summer of 1854.
 Matthew and his children are living in New York by 1855 and Matthew is apparently involved in several businesses, including Nace & Coe.
 But in 1856, Matthew has robbed the company, swindled others, and absconded.
 His former partner, Israel Coe, places notices in several newspapers.
 Here's one:

 In April 1856, Matthew writes Coe a letter saying he is sailing to California and sending his children to his father (William Nace in Buchanan, Virginia).
 However, Matthew doesn't sail and doesn't leave his children with his father.
-Instead, he marries Ella B. Christian, his late wife's sister, on July 7, 1856, in Vigo, Indiana.
+Instead, he marries Ella B. Christian—the sister of his late wife—on July 7, 1856, in Vigo, Indiana.
 By 1857, they are living in Missouri where Matthew is apparently scamming several people.

 The Randolph Citizen, 27 May 1859, page 2